 - Set Instant Pot to saute, add olive oil, ground sausage or beef and diced onions.
 Cook until ground beef is no longer pink.
 Turn OFF/Cancel button.

-- Switch setting to the manual, pressure, high for 3 minutes.
+- Press manual (if you have that button), pressure, high for 3 minutes.

 - Top with small spoonful of ricotta and a pinch of mozzarella cheese on top.